kimly888/Kanjify/README.md

 Please take a look at this slide if you want to know the persona, future features, or engineering challenges. https://docs.google.com/presentation/d/1T_csjN-K_JbxuHWR56iCB8ss_XQbSkXD7xOw_WlVTF4/edit?usp=sharing

+## Contributing

+Contributions to Kanjify are always welcome!
+To contribute, simply fork the repository, make your changes, and submit a pull request.
+Please ensure that your code is properly tested and documented before submitting a pull request.

+## License

+Kanjify is released under the MIT License.
+See the LICENSE file for details.

 ## Accreditation

 - Favicon and Logo are from the [Korean Wiki Project](https://www.koreanwikiproject.com/)
 - Background SVG generated using [Haikei](https://haikei.app/)

+## Contact

+If you have any questions or feedback about Kanjify, please contact us at [kimly.dev@gmail.com](mailto:kimly.dev@gmail.com).